nasriv/NFLFantasyAnalysis/README.md

 1. Define html websites which have structured/semi-structured data
 2. Build Python functions to loop through html websites based on a user defined range of playing years/seasons
 3. Develop a "storage" function to lay the groundwork on how to compile the information in a csv format which is easy enough to later on build into a master database (SQL, etc).
+4. Clean and tranform data as needed
-4. Run data analytic studies to answer all my burning questions
+5. Run data analytic studies to answer all my burning questions

 ## ToDo List ##